The Franchise King® | Learn How To Become A Franchisee

 Franchising Fee Factoid

 Rowley Mayo, a Mr. Appliance franchisee in Minnesota, said that “The $27,000 franchise fee was a bargain compared with the cost of buying the sophisticated technology needed to start an appliance-repair business from scratch.
-It would cost you a fortune to duplicate what you get in a box from Mr. Appliance
+It would cost you a fortune to duplicate what you get in a box from Mr. Appliance“

-Why Are Franchise Fees Getting Higher?
+Why Are The Upfront Fees Getting Higher?

 Most people looking to buy a franchise don’t realize this, but one of the major reasons franchise fees are going up in price is because of franchise brokerage groups.
 Let me explain.